 Fix Internet Explorer shortcut target:

-Aartemis browser hijacker changes the "Target" field of one's Internet Explorer shortcut.
-To fix this - locate your Internet Explorer shortcut on your Desktop and click the right mouse button over it.
+The Aartemis browser hijacker changes the "Target" field of the Internet Explorer shortcut.
+To fix this, locate your Internet Explorer shortcut on your Desktop and click the right mouse button over it.
 In the opened menu choose "Properties".
-In the opened window locate Target field and eliminate text (hxxp://www.Aartemis.com/...) which is entered after "C:\Program Files\Internet Explorer\iexplore.exe".
+In the opened window, locate Target field and eliminate text (hxxp://www.Aartemis.com/...), which is entered after "C:\Program Files\Internet Explorer\iexplore.exe".

-Click "Tools" (or the gear icon in Internet Explorer 9) select "Internet Options", in the opened window remove Aartemis.com and enter your preferred domain which will open every time you launch Internet Explorer.
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Internet Options", in the opened window remove Aartemis.com and enter your preferred domain, which will open each time you launch Internet Explorer.

 Change default search engine:

-Click "Tools" (or gear icon in Internet Explorer 9), select "Manage Add-ons".
-In the opened window select "Search Providers", set "Google", "Bing" or any other preferred search engine as your default and then remove "aartemis".
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
+In the opened window select "Search Providers", set "Google", "Bing" or any other preferred search engine as your default and then remove "Aartemis".

-If you continue having problems with redirects to aartemis.com you can reset you Internet Explorer settings to default.
+If you continue to have problems with removal of the aartemis virus, reset your Internet Explorer settings to default.

 Fix Google Chrome shortcut target:

-Aartemis browser hijacker changes the "Target" field of one's Google Chrome shortcut.
-To fix this - locate your Google Chrome shortcut on your Desktop and click the right mouse button over it.
+The Aartemis browser hijacker changes the "Target" field of the Google Chrome shortcut.
+To fix this, locate your Google Chrome shortcut on your Desktop and click the right mouse button over it.
 In the opened menu choose "Properties".
-In the opened window locate Target field and eliminate all text (hxxp://www.aartemis.com/...) which is entered after "C:\Program Files\Google\Chrome\Application\chrome.exe"
+In the opened window locate Target field and eliminate all text (hxxp://www.aartemis.com/...), which is entered after "C:\Program Files\Google\Chrome\Application\chrome.exe"

 Remove Aartemis related browser extensions:

-Click on bars icon (top right of the screen), select "Tools" and click on "Extensions".
-Locate "Extended Protection" and "Lightning Newtab" select them and click on a trash can icon.
+Click the Chrome menu icon (at the top right corner of Google Chrome) select "Tools" and click on "Extensions".
+Locate "Extended Protection" and "Lightning Newtab", select them and click the trash can icon.

-Click on the wrench (bars) icon, select "Settings".
-In "On startup" section click "set pages", hover your mouse over aartemis.com and click the x symbol.
+Click the Chrome menu icon (at the top right corner of Google Chrome) select "Settings".
+In the "On startup" section click "set pages", hover your mouse over Aartemis.com and click the x symbol.
 Now you can add your preferred website as your homepage.

 Change default search engine:

-To change your default search engine in Google Chrome: Click on the "Bars" icon (top right corner), select "Settings", in "Search" section click "Manage Search Engines...", remove "aartemis" and add or select your preferred.
+To change your default search engine in Google Chrome: Click the Chrome menu icon (at the top right corner of Google Chrome) select "Settings", in the "Search" section click "Manage Search Engines...", remove "Aartemis" and add or select your preferred domain.

 Fix Mozilla Firefox shortcut target:

-Aartemis browser hijacker changes the "Target" field of one's Mozilla Firefox shortcut.
-To fix this - locate your Mozilla Firefox shortcut on your Desktop and click the right mouse button over it.
+The Aartemis browser hijacker changes the "Target" field of the Mozilla Firefox shortcut.
+To fix this, locate your Mozilla Firefox shortcut on your Desktop and click the right mouse button over it.
 In the opened menu choose "Properties".
-In the opened window locate Target field and eliminate all text (hxxp://www.aartemis.com/...) which is entered after "C:\Program Files\Mozilla Firefox\firefox.exe"
+In the opened window locate Target field and eliminate all text (hxxp://www.aartemis.com/...), which is entered after "C:\Program Files\Mozilla Firefox\firefox.exe"

-To reset your homepage click "Tools", then select "Options", in the opened window remove aartemis.com and enter your preferred domain.
+To reset your homepage, click on the Firefox menu (at the top right corner of the main window) then select "Options", in the opened window remove Aartemis.com and enter your preferred domain.